 Self-harm and suicide

-Trigger Warning: Some of the content on this page may be activating for some individuals.
-Please visit or call the Health and Wellbeing Centre if you would like to speak to someone.
+Content warning: Some of the content on this page may be distressing for some individuals.
+Please seek support from the services at the end of this page if you would like to speak to someone.

 Self Harm

 Self-harm refers to people deliberately hurting their bodies.
-It is usually done in secret and on places of the body that may not be seen by others.
-The most common type of self-harm is cutting, but there are lots of other types including burning, punching the body, or picking skin or sores.
+It is usually done in secret and may be actively hidden by the person affected.
+The most common type of self-harm is cutting, but there are lots of other types as well.

 Self-harm is generally used as a way of coping with difficult emotions and situations.
 Some people self-harm to punish themselves, while others do it because they feel alone.
+Some people who self-harm aren’t able to explain why they do it.
 Most people who self-harm are not trying to kill themselves, but there is a risk of accidental suicide.

 Replace self-harm with something less-harmful